 Choose a program

 Genetic counselors obtain a Master of Science degree from an accredited two-year graduate program in genetic counseling.
 Following graduation, genetic counselors become certified through the American Board of Genetic Counseling after passing rigorous board examinations.

 Continued growth of the genetic counseling field is expected for many years.
-The emphasis on personalized medicine will increase the demand for genetic counselors who are specifically trained to translate complex medical and scientific information to families and other health professionals.
+Completion of the Human Genome Project has ushered in a new era of genomic medicine.
+The emphasis on individualized (personalized) medicine resulting from the genomic revolution will increase the demand for genetic counselors who are specifically trained to translate complex medical and scientific information for families and other health professionals.

 Genetic counselors typically earn between $50,000 and $100,000 a year depending on their position, level of expertise, and area of the U.S. or world where they practice.